apache/druid/docs/development/extensions-core/protobuf.md

 ```

 ### `pb_publisher.py`
-After `metrics_pb2.py` is generated, another script can be constructed to parse JSON data, convert it to protobuf, and produce to a Kafka topic
+After `metrics_pb2.py` is generated, another script can be constructed to parse JSON data, convert it to Protobuf, and produce to a Kafka topic

 ```python
 import sys